KognitionAI/pilecv4j-opencv-packaging/README.md

 On Windows, the expectation is that `fromscratch.sh` will be run from `mingw64` bash shell.
 When running `fromscratch.sh` on Windows, you'll need to prepare a few prerequisites.

 1. MSYS2/mingw64 installed, updated and set up.
+    1. Follow the [MSYS2 Installation instructions and download](https://www.msys2.org).
+While it shouldn't make a difference, I ran `mingw64` and NOT `MSYS2` when following the instructions.
+    1. Install the following:
+        1. `pacman -Su --noconfirm --needed rsync`
+        1. `pacman -Su --noconfirm --needed diffutils`
+        1. `pacman -Su --noconfirm --needed git`
+        1. `pacman -Su --noconfirm --needed mingw-w64-x86_64-pkg-config`
+        1. `pacman -Su --noconfirm --needed unzip`
+        1. (optional) `pacman -Su --noconfirm --needed vim`
+        1. (optional) `pacman -Su --noconfirm --needed emacs`
 1. Java is installed and JAVA_HOME is set correctly.
-1. Apache ANT is installed (unzip to a directory on Windows)
+1. Apache ANT is installed (unzip to a directory on Windows) and included on your `PATH` in *both* Windows and `mingw64`.
+For `mingw64` I added the location to my `PATH` variable in `.bashrc`.
+1. Apache Maven is installed (unzip to a directory on Windows) and included on your `PATH` on `mingw64`.
+I added the location to my `PATH` variable in `.bashrc`.
-1. The **Windows** version of CMake is installed. *
+1. The **Windows** version of CMake is installed and is on the `mingw64` `PATH`.
+I added the location to my `PATH` variable in `.bashrc`. *
-1. You'll also need Visual Studio (community edition is fine) installed  with Visual C++ (there are currently issues using the artifacts generated from the MSYS2 toolchain).
+1. You'll also need Visual Studio (community edition is fine) installed with Visual C++.
+Currently there are issues using the artifacts generated from the MSYS2 toolchain.
 1. You'll need the **Windows** version of Python2 or Python3 installed and configured on the `mingw64` PATH. **

 __* Note: This requires the Windows version of CMake and wont run correctly with the MSYS2 version of cmake.__